Scalped: At China's creaking hospitals, illegal ticket touts defy crackdown

 By Adam Jourdan

-BEIJING/SHANGHAI, April 12 As day breaks, hundreds of patients wait to see doctors in a queue that snakes around the Peking Union hospital in Beijing.
+BEIJING/SHANGHAI As day breaks, hundreds of patients wait to see doctors in a line that snakes around the Peking Union hospital in Beijing.
 Many will wait in vain - "scalpers" like Yu Wei have already illegally bought and sold appointment tickets for the day ahead.

 Yu, 32, makes a living touting the tickets that Chinese hospitals sell in advance for consultations.
 His tickets will get a patient in front of a doctor in two days, he says, compared with a wait that can be up to a fortnight.